Kiyoshi364/websemantica/docs/main.typ

 are treated as different IRIs
 (but they are the same).

-= Ideas for Extending the Interface
+= Ideas for Extending the Interface <sec:futher-improvements>

 We have some ideas
 for making the interface